 Historically, antitrust law and intellectual property rights (IPR) have developed into two distinct law structures.
-The aims of the two systems of law are greatly overlapping, for both are aimed at fostering innovation and economic development.
+The two law systems greatly overlap, aiming to foster innovation and economic development.
 Yet, due to the means used by each method to promote those aims, there are often possible disagreements.

-Intellectual Property Rights (IPR) and Competition Law are also established to achieve economic growth, the innovation of technology and consumer protection.
+Intellectual Property Rights (IPR) and Competition Law are also established to achieve economic growth, technological innovation, and consumer protection.
 The legal rights regulating the use of those goods are IPRs.
 This concept encompasses a package of rights with a particular intent and effect, such as patents, trademarks or copyrights, each with a different nature and length.
 Antitrust law aims to prohibit certain conduct that can limit competition to the disadvantage of public welfare.

 IPR encourages creativity and innovative products on the market in the short term, while competition law supports consumer welfare in the long run by bringing new products to the market and preserving the consistency of products on the market.
-Both are also complementary ways of fostering creativity, technological development and economic prosperity for the good of customers and the economy as a whole.
+Both are also complementary ways of fostering creativity, technological development and economic prosperity for the good of customers and the economy.

 IPRs and rivalry are generally perceived to be fields of opposing priorities.
-The explanation for this is that, by designating the limits beyond which rivals may practise their innovation monopolies, the IPRs tend to be counter to the fair market and level playing fields values sought by competition rules, in particular by limiting horizontal and vertical constraints or by exploiting dominant positions.
+The explanation for this is that, by designating the limits beyond which rivals may practise their innovation monopolies, the IPRs tend to counter the fair market and level playing field values sought by competition rules, particularly by limiting horizontal and vertical constraints or by exploiting dominant positions.

 In nature, IP rules are monopolistic.
-They guarantee an exclusive right to the creators and owners of work which are a result of human intellectual creativity.
+They guarantee an exclusive right to the creators and owners of work resulting from human intellectual creativity.
 Also, they prevent commercial exploitation of innovation by others.
-Even economic use of creativity from others is prohibited.
+Even the economic use of creativity from others is prohibited.
 Depending on the absence of competitors in a particular market, this legal monopoly can give rise to market power and even to a monopoly as established by competition law.
 It is an advantage over the rest of the market or business given to the owner.
 It causes controversy between IPR and competition law when this superiority or dominant status is violated.

 II.
 Conflict Between IPR & Competition Law

 Intellectual property refers to the mind’s inventions: creations, works of literature and art, and symbols, names, images, and designs used in commerce.
-The Intellectual Property Right (IPR) is an intrinsic right to “protecting commercially valuable products of the human intellect” which can include patents, copyrights, trademarks and related rights.
-The right to preclude others from the use of a non-corporeal commodity requires an IPR.
+The Intellectual Property Right (IPR) is an intrinsic right to “protecting commercially valuable products of the human intellect”, which can include patents, copyrights, trademarks and related rights.
+The right to preclude others from using a non-corporeal commodity requires an IPR.